htcondor/htcondor-restd/README.md

     }

 Returns an empty object if no jobs match.
-Jobs that do not have the attribute given in `groupby` are omitted from the result.
+Jobs that do not have the attributes given in `groupby` are omitted from the result.
 (This is because null is not a valid key.)

 `schedd` is the name of the schedd to query, or `DEFAULT` to use